jgarzik/moxiebox/README.md

 3. Gather processed data, if any.

-A single thread of execution pre-loads necessary data, runs a 32-bit little endian Moxie ELF binary until it exits or a cycle budget is exhausted.
-Output, if any, is noted.
+A single thread of execution pre-loads necessary data, runs a 32-bit little endian Moxie ELF binary.
+This program is built using the "moxie-elf" target in upstream binutils and gcc.
+You will need to build and install moxie binutils+gcc cross-compiler toolset.
+	git clone git://sourceware.org/git/binutils-gdb.git
+	git clone git://gcc.gnu.org/git/gcc.git

 From the Moxie program's point of view, it is running as root and is essentially the entire operating system kernel + application, all in